ibraheemdev/seize/README.md

 # Details

-Seize is based on the [Hyaline reclamation scheme].
-It uses reference counting to determine when it is safe to free memory.
-However, counters are only used per batch of _retired_ objects, allowing it to avoid the high overhead incurred by traditional reference counting schemes.
-Performance is typically on par or better than epoch based schemes, while memory efficiency is similar to hazard pointers.
-Reclamation is naturally balanced as the thread with the last reference to a batch is the one that frees memory.
+Seize is based on the [hyaline reclamation scheme], which uses reference counting to determine when it is safe to free memory.
+However, reference counters are only used for objects that have been retired, allowing it to avoid the high overhead incurred by traditional reference counting schemes where every memory access requires modifying shared memory.
+Performance is typically on par with or better than epoch based schemes, while memory efficiency is similar to hazard pointers.
+Reclamation is naturally balanced as the thread with the last reference to an object is the one that frees it.
 Epochs are also tracked to protect against stalled threads, making reclamation truly lock-free.

-Seize is compatible with all modern hardware that supports common atomic operations such as FAA and CAS.
+Seize is compatible with all modern hardware that supports single-word atomic operations such as FAA and CAS.

 # Guide